globocom/secDevLabs/owasp-top10-2017-apps/a1/mongection/README.md

 #### Lack of input validation allows injection of NoSQL queries

-After reviewing [`db.js`]((https://github.com/globocom/secDevLabs/blob/master/owasp-top10-2017-apps/a1/mongection/src/db.js)) file, it was possible to see that some input from users are concatenated with NoSQL queries, as shown in the following code snippets:
+After reviewing [db.js]((https://github.com/globocom/secDevLabs/blob/master/owasp-top10-2017-apps/a1/mongection/src/db.js)) file, it was possible to see that some input from users is concatenated with NoSQL queries, as shown in the following code snippets:

 ```js
 const existUser = await User.findOne({email: email});